 Approximately 1,000 publications are produced annually, of which about half are peer-reviewed.
-(Peer-reviewed articles have, before publication, been examined by other scientists and researchers in that speciality.)
+Peer-reviewed articles are examined by other scientists and researchers in relevant specialities before publication.

-Publication data gives details of author, with Museum scientists in capitals, date of publication, title, journal (in italics) or publisher, volume and pagination.
+Publication data gives author details, with Museum scientists in capitals, as well as the date of publication, title, journal (in italics) or publisher, volume and pagination.

 Museum staff publications